KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials.md

 This article describes the essential parts of KeyboardKit.

-KeyboardKit extends Apple's limited keyboard APIs.
-It extends the text document proxy to make it more capable, adds a lot of additional features, and lets you use SwiftUI instead of UIKit.
+KeyboardKit extends Apple's limited keyboard APIs with many new features and views, makes the text document proxy more capable, and lets you use SwiftUI instead of UIKit.

 KeyboardKit also has a ``SystemKeyboard`` view, that mimics the native iOS keyboard and can be customized and styled to great extent.